tae0y/open-chat-playground/docs/foundry-local.md

 # OpenChat Playground with Foundry Local

-This page describes how to run OpenChat Playground (OCP) with Foundry Local models integration.
+This page describes how to run OpenChat Playground (OCP) with [Foundry Local](https://learn.microsoft.com/azure/ai-foundry/foundry-local/what-is-foundry-local) integration.

 ## Get the repository root